 The millions around me who have never heard, compel me to take action.
 I want them all to hear!
 I want them all to have the chance to experience His love, transformation, and miracles as I have.

 DMMs are the most effective way I have found of seeing massive numbers of lost people come to know Jesus in the nations where millions of lost reside.
 DMMs are the fastest possible way to see these nations transformed and discipled.

 I could give lots of statistics as to Why DMMs?
 Maybe one day I’ll write another blog about that.
 For me, however, DMMs just make sense.
 Do the math.
 It’s not hard.
 Even for someone like me, who needs to pull out a calculator to do simple fractions, or ask my smart husband for help!

 Multiplication is going to lead to more than addition.
 It’s as simple as that.

 We have to pursue discipleship methods and approaches that multiply rather than simply add new people to the family…to the Kingdom.
 We have to adopt multiplication mindsets and multiplication methods to our disciple-making!

 Ready to go after DMMs yet?
 Hungry to learn how to multiply disciples?
 Step-by-step resources and encouragement are available to help.

 - Get started by following this blog.

-Been doing this for a long time?
-What is your WHY DMMs answer?
+What is your why DMMs answer?